josetapadas/custom_keymap/README.md

-# custom_keymap
+# my custom keymap

-My own custom keyboard layouts for OSX
+This is an edited version of the default ‘PT’ 🇵🇹 QWERTY keyboard OSX layout for Apple keyboards.

+## current changes

+- fixes the `<` and `>` char